CameronD17/blog/_posts/2015-12-26-retrospection.markdown

 > Zero cigarettes for 2015

 Outcome: I regressed into my bad habits in April, and started smoking again at social events.
-However, after a chance encounter in Cologne in June (which I will write about at a later date), I quit entirely, and have been smoke-free for six months now.
+However, after a [chance encounter in Cologne]({% post_url 2016-06-30-smoke %}) in June, I quit entirely, and have been smoke-free for six months now.

 > No alcohol outside of social events, and none at all for the first six weeks of the year.